Credit card: Prepaid cards

-They are sometimes called "prepaid credit card", but they are a debit card (prepaid card or prepaid debit card), since no credit is offered by the card issuer: the cardholder spends money which has been "stored" via a prior deposit by the cardholder or someone else.
-However, it carries a credit-card brand (such as Discover, Visa, MasterCard, American Express, or JCB) and can be used in similar ways just as though it were a credit card.
+A prepaid card is sometimes called a "prepaid credit card", but it is a debit card (i.e., a prepaid card or a prepaid debit card), since no credit is offered by the card issuer: instead, the cardholder spends money that has been stored via a prior deposit by the cardholder or another person.
+However, the prepaid card carries a credit card brand (such as Discover, Visa, MasterCard, American Express, or JCB) and can be used in similar ways, just as though it were a credit card.
 Unlike debit cards, prepaid credit cards generally do not require a PIN.
-An exception are prepaid credit cards with an EMV chip, which require a PIN if the payment is processed via Chip and PIN technology.
-As of 2018, most debit cards in the U.S. were prepaid cards (71.7%).
+An exception is a prepaid credit card with an EMV chip, which requires a PIN if the payment is processed via chip and PIN technology.
+As of 2018, most debit cards in the US were prepaid cards (71.7%).

-After purchasing the card, the cardholder loads the account with any amount of money, up to the predetermined card limit and then uses the card to make purchases the same way as a typical credit card.
-The main advantage over secured credit cards (see above section) is that the cardholder is not required to supply the money required to open an account.
-With prepaid credit cards, purchasers are not charged any interest but are often charged a purchasing fee plus monthly fees after an arbitrary time period, together with many other fees.
+After purchasing a card, the cardholder loads the account with any amount of money (up to the predetermined card limit) and then uses the card to make purchases as with a typical credit card.
+The main advantage over secured credit cards is that the cardholder is not required to supply the money needed to open an account.
+With prepaid credit cards, purchasers are not charged any interest, but they are often charged a purchasing fee plus monthly fees after an arbitrary time period, along with many other fees.

-Prepaid credit cards are sometimes marketed to teenagers for shopping online without having their parents complete the transaction.
-Teenagers can only use funds that are available on the card which helps promote financial management to reduce the risk of debt problems later in life.
+Prepaid credit cards are sometimes marketed to teenagers for shopping online without involving their parents to complete a transaction.
+Teenagers can only use funds that are available on the card, which helps promote good financial management to reduce the risk of debt problems later in life.

 Prepaid cards can be used globally.
-The prepaid card is convenient for payees in countries in which international wire transfers and bank checks are time-consuming, complicated and costly.
+A prepaid card is convenient for payees in countries where international wire transfers and bank checks are time-consuming, complicated, and costly.

-Because many fees apply to obtaining and using credit-card-branded prepaid cards, the Financial Consumer Agency of Canada describes them as "an expensive way to spend your own money".
-The agency publishes a booklet entitled Pre-paid Cards which explains the advantages and disadvantages of this type of prepaid card.
+Because many fees apply when obtaining and using credit-card-branded prepaid cards, the Financial Consumer Agency of Canada describes these cards as "an expensive way to spend your own money".
+The agency publishes a booklet entitled Pre-paid Cards, which explains the advantages and disadvantages of this type of prepaid card.

 Digital cards

-A digital card is a digital cloud-hosted virtual representation of any kind of identification card or payment card, such as a credit card.
+A digital card is a cloud-hosted virtual representation of any type of identification card or payment card, such as a credit card.

 Charge cards

-A charge card is a type of credit card.
+A charge card is a type of payment card that requires the balance to be repaid in full each month, unlike a standard credit card.